Marcusayay/PTO_ICT3113_Grp11/data/bench_report.md

 *   2Q24: 2.14% [1Q25_CFO_presentation.pdf, 1Q25, p.5, Net interest margin (NIM)]
 *   1Q24: 2.14% [1Q25_CFO_presentation.pdf, 1Q25, p.5, Net interest margin (NIM)]

-The Group NIM declined 3 basis points in 1Q25 compared to the previous quarter, primarily due to lower interest rates [1Q25_CFO_presentation.pdf, 1Q25, p.5, Net interest margin (NIM)].
+The NIM in 1Q25 declined by 3 basis points quarter-on-quarter, primarily due to lower interest rates [1Q25_CFO_presentation.pdf, 1Q25, p.5, Net interest margin (NIM)].

-Overall, NIM has remained within a narrow range over the past five quarters.
+The NIM has fluctuated slightly over the past five quarters, with a recent decline attributed to lower interest rates.

 Citations:
 - 1Q25_CFO_presentation.pdf — 1Q25 — p.5 — Net interest margin (NIM)
-- 1Q25_CFO_presentation.pdf — 4Q24 — p.4 — NIM table
 - 3Q24_CFO_presentation.pdf — 3Q24 — p.8 — Net interest margin (NIM)
+- 2Q24_performance_summary.pdf — 2Q24 — p.10 — NIM table

 **Citations (top ctx)**
 - 1Q25_CFO_presentation.pdf 2025 1Q25 — p.5 — Net interest margin (NIM)
-- 1Q25_CFO_presentation.pdf 2024 4Q24 — p.4 — NIM table
 - 3Q24_CFO_presentation.pdf 2024 3Q24 — p.8 — Net interest margin (NIM)
+- 2Q24_performance_summary.pdf 2024 2Q24 — p.10 — NIM table

 ## Q2.
 Show Operating Expenses (Opex) for the last 3 fiscal years, year-on-year comparison, and summarize the top 3 Opex drivers from the MD&A.

 **Answer**

-Operating expenses for the last 3 fiscal years are not provided in the context.
+Agent CFO is unable to provide Operating Expenses (Opex) for the last 3 fiscal years or a year-on-year comparison, as this information is not available in the provided context.

-The context states that expenses for Q1 2024 were SGD 2.08 billion [1Q24_trading_update.pdf, 1Q24, p.3, Cost-to-income (CTI)].
-A year-on-year comparison cannot be performed due to the absence of full fiscal year figures.

-The context mentions "non-recurring items" as a factor impacting quarterly expenses [1Q24_trading_update.pdf, 1Q24, p.3, Cost-to-income (CTI)] and "sign-on bonuses" amounting to SGD 574 thousand as payments made during the Financial Year 2020 [dbs-annual-report-2020.pdf, 2020, p.46, Other provisions].
-However, the provided context does not summarize the top 3 operating expense drivers from the MD&A.

-The available context is insufficient to provide Opex for the last three fiscal years, year-on-year comparison, or the top 3 Opex drivers from MD&A.
+Additionally, the provided context does not contain a summary of the top 3 Opex drivers from a Management Discussion & Analysis (MD&A) section.
+One mention of expenses notes "Expenses of SGD 2.08 billion were 6% lower than the previous quarter, which had included non-recurring items" [1Q24_trading_update.pdf, 1Q24, p.3, Cost-to-income (CTI)], but this does not detail top Opex drivers.

+**Takeaway:** Comprehensive Opex data and its drivers for multiple fiscal years are not present in the given documents.

 Citations:
 - dbs-annual-report-2020.pdf — 2020 — p.46